 By Susan Friese, mother of twins, passionate teacher and counsellor with a post-graduate degree in Clinical Psychology.
-She has Springbok colours in Martial arts, teaches Kung Fu in her spare time and runs a study centre for Cambridge students called To Educate Academics.
-Visit her website.
+She has Springbok colours in Martial arts, teaches Kung Fu in her spare time and runs a homeschooling support and tuition centre called Penhurst Academy for Grades 7-12.

 A multitude of factors play a role when removing a child from one schooling environment and placing them in another, from professional assessment to mummy knows best to what does the child WANT to do.